Pleias/OCRoscope/README.md

 # OCRoscope
-Small python package to measure OCR quality and other related metrics.
+OCRoscope is a small python package to measure OCR quality and other related metrics.